 The problem for children – as every teacher knows – is the slow collapse of the upper body under the stress of trombone weight.

-At the end, the left knee arrives as an ultimate rescue.
-It rises over the right knee and the bell descends down towards the left knee.
 At the same time the backbone, the lungs and the whole upper body have flopped down.
-How could anybody develop a proper technique and efficent breathing and blowing in this kind of a position?
+How could anybody develop a proper technique and efficient breathing and blowing in this kind of a position?

 It is certain that one of the most difficult tasks for a young player is to keep a good bearing with the instrument – also when the teacher is not around!
 Although it is most important to be able to really learn to play.